IRCAD/sight/libs/__/data/README.md

 ## Data classes

-The base data class is `sight::data::Object`.
+The base data class is `sight::data::object`.
 It provides a default slot to warn subscribers when its content changes.
 All concrete data classes implement this interface.

 ### Basic